ad-freiburg/ad-blog/content/post/project-qlue-ls/index.md

 ![](img/SyntaxTree.svg)

 **Step 2**: Separate
-For each node kind, define a separator string.
+For each kind of node, define a separator string.
 Then compute edits to speparate its child with this separator.

 ![](img/FormattingSeparation.svg)

 **Step 3**: Augment
-For each note compute augmentation edits.
-These insert before, after, or in a node.
+For each node, compute augmentation edits.
+Insert these before, after, or in a node.

 ![](img/FormattingAugmentation.svg)

 ---

 {{< notice "note" >}}
-In my implementation **Step 2** and **Step 3** are executed in a recursive manner.
+In my implementation, **Step 2** and **Step 3** are executed in a recursive manner.
-When traversing the tree, a indentation level is parsed down the tree and increased based on the node kind.
+When traversing the tree, a indentation level is parsed down the tree and increased based on the kind of the node.

-**Step 2** and **3** are, in its essence, a [catamorphism](https://en.wikipedia.org/wiki/Catamorphism) from a syntax tree to a sequence of edits.
+**Step 2** and **3** are, in their essence, a [catamorphism](https://en.wikipedia.org/wiki/Catamorphism) from a syntax tree to a sequence of edits.
-Here of course a syntax tree is a [endofunctor](https://en.wikipedia.org/wiki/Functor#endofunctor) in the category of types and functions, but i digress.
+Here, of course, a syntax tree is a [endofunctor](https://en.wikipedia.org/wiki/Functor#endofunctor) in the category of types and functions, but I am digressing.
 {{< /notice >}}

 ---